 Static QR codes are machine-readable and the content behind the codes cannot be changed once the code is made.
 Dynamic QR codes can be modified after creation, but in order to change the content inside the code, the user would need to access the QR code generation platform and log in to a profile of a user who generated the code.

-QR Codes refer to quick response codes and have been around for more than two decades.
+QR codes are quick response codes that have been around for more than two decades.
 Typically, it is a 2-dimensional barcode that allows an electronic device like a cell phone camera to pick up more than 4,000 characters in the blink of an eye.
-The technology was invented in 1994 by Masahiro Hara from the Japanese company Denco Wave, where QR codes were designed to track vehicle components throughout the manufacturing process.
-Although QR codes were created almost 30 years ago, it’s only in the past few years that QR codes have been adopted by consumers and businesses across different industries at scale.
+The technology was invented in 1994 by Masahiro Hara from the Japanese company Denso Wave, where QR codes were designed to track vehicle components throughout the manufacturing process.
+Although QR codes were created almost 30 years ago, it’s only in the past few years that they have been adopted by consumers and businesses across different industries at scale.
 The game-changer was Apple’s iOS 11 update in 2017, which enables users to conveniently scan a QR code in seconds by simply using the camera app.
 Soon after, Android introduced quick and simple tools to scan QR codes too.

-QR codes have seen a significant increase in usage since the beginning of the Covid-19 pandemic as restaurants use QRs for contactless menus, informational brochures in stores have been substituted with QR codes and even the payments are now encouraged to be done via a contactless scan of a QR code.
+QR codes have seen a significant increase in usage in the last few years as restaurants use QRs for menus, although there are way more creative uses for QR codes that make digital marketing campaigns measurable, trackable, and more successful.
+Informational brochures in stores have been substituted with QR codes, they're used for music downloads, business cards, and more.
 A Statista September 2020 survey of consumers in the U.S. and the U.K. found that almost 32% of respondents had scanned a QR code in the past week.
 More than 66% of survey respondents said that they had scanned a QR code within the past month (at the time of the survey).

 According to Statista, whether people believe it’s safe to scan QR codes or not depends on the location.
 When asked about the most secure locations, 45.4% of U.S. and U.K. consumers revealed that they felt most secure scanning a QR code at a retailer (supermarket, mall, electronics store); 42.55% of respondents felt most secure scanning a QR code at a restaurant, bar, or café.